BlackBadPinguin/basic-account-viewer/bounty1/README.md

-To see the Website you can go on https://ntqv7.csb.app/ or you can, in the project directory, run:
+To see the Project you can go to https://ntqv7.csb.app/ or you can, in the project directory, run:

 ### `npm start`